 You can expect us to work directly with your main health concerns and draw on the wisdom of your past and current life situations to address your health from an integrative, holistic perspective.

 Our work can run deep and can also be light-hearted and fun.
-I want you to achieve your personal goals as much as you do and help guide you the most effective, resourceful ways I know how.
+I help guide you the most effective, resourceful ways I know how.